Exploring Variational Entanglement Hamiltonians: Theoretical foundation

 Since the system obeys periodic boundary conditions (PBC), there are two entanglement cuts, where the inverse temperature increases approximately linearly for small distances from the entanglement cut in agreement with the BW theorem (Eq. \eqref{eqn:BW}).
 For a finite partition of length $\sfrac{L}{2}$ at the edge of a finite open system of length $L$, the EH reads

-again with a linear rise of the inverse entanglement temperature near the entanglement cut.
+again with a linear rise of the inverse entanglement temperature near the entanglement cut (see Fig. \ref{fig:CFT_extensions}).
 For a finite subsystem of length $l$ in an infinite composite system, the EH is given by

+With these modified prefactors, we can therefore also describe conformal extensions, e.g., periodic boundary conditions, beyond the original BW theorem.